j-xiong/libfabric/man/fi_psm2.7.md

   to 1 (means *tag60*) or 2 (means *tag64*), the choice is fixed at compile time and this runtime option will be disabled.

+*FI_PSM2_NIC_INFO*
+: When this option is set to 1, the *fi_info* structure returned from *fi_getinfo* will have non-NULL *nic* field, with the *bus_attr->attr.pci" sub-field set.
+  Application can then manually choose which NIC to use by using the correct fi_info structure.
+When this option is set to 0, the *fi_info* structure will have NULL *nic* field, and the provider automatically allocates resource across all active NICs.

+  The default setting is 0.

 # SEE ALSO

 [`fabric`(7)](fabric.7.html),